peterkhe1999/CheatSheet/OSEP/README.md

 ## Bypassing AMSI With Reflection in PowerShell

+We purposely downloaded and executed the code directly in memory without giving the AV a chance to scan it.

+=> Antimalware Scan Interface (AMSI)

+AMSI is a set of **APIs** that allow AV products to scan PowerShell commands and scripts when they are executed, even if they are never written to disk.

+The unmanaged dynamic link library `AMSI.DLL` is loaded into every PowerShell and PowerShell_ISE process.

+Relevant information captured by these APIs is forwarded to **Windows Defender** through Remote Procedure Call (RPC).

+After Windows Defender analyzes the data, the result is sent back to `AMSI.DLL` inside the PowerShell process.

+When PowerShell is launched, it loads `AMSI.DLL` and calls **AmsiInitialize**.
+AmsiInitialize takes place before we are able to invoke any PowerShell commands, which means we cannot influence it in any way.
+Once AmsiInitialize is complete and the **amsiContext** context structure is created.

+When we execute a PowerShell command, the **AmsiOpenSession** API is called.
+AmsiOpenSession accepts the amsiContext context structure and creates a session structure to be used in all calls within that session.

+**AmsiScanString** and **AmsiScanBuffer** can both be used to capture the console input or script content either as a string or as a binary buffer respectively.

+Note that AmsiScanBuffer supersedes AmsiScanString.

+Windows Defender scans the buffer passed to AmsiScanBuffer and returns the **AMSI_RESULT** enum.
+A return value of "32768" indicates the presence of malware, and "1" indicates a clean scan.

+Once the scan is complete, calling **AmsiCloseSession** will close the current AMSI scanning session.

+If the context structure has been corrupted, i.e. the first 4 bytes of amsiContext do not match the header values (ASCII representation of "AMSI"), AmsiOpenSession will return an error => effectively shut down AMSI without affecting PowerShell.

 ```pwsh
 $a=[Ref].Assembly.GetTypes();Foreach($b in $a) {if ($b.Name -like "*iUtils") {$c=$b}};$d=$c.GetFields('NonPublic,Static');Foreach($e in $d) {if ($e.Name -like "*Context") {$f=$e}};$g=$f.GetValue($null);[IntPtr]$ptr=$g;[Int32[]]$buf = @(0);[System.Runtime.InteropServices.Marshal]::Copy($buf, 0, $ptr, 1)
 ```

+Manipulating a result variable set by AmsiInitialize can also lead to another AMSI bypass through the amsiInitFailed field.
+The **amsiInitFailed** field is verified by **AmsiOpenSession** in the same manner as the amsiContext header, which leads to an error.

+Note: The AMSI bypass still works, but the substrings 'AmsiUtils' and 'amsiInitFailed' have since been flagged as malicious.

 ```pwsh
 $a=[Ref].Assembly.GetTypes();Foreach($b in $a) {if ($b.Name -like "*iUtils") {$c=$b}};$d=$c.GetFields('NonPublic,Static');Foreach($e in $d) {if ($e.Name -like "*InitFailed") {$f=$e}};$f.SetValue($null,$true)
 ```

 ## Wrecking AMSI in PowerShell

+Modify the assembly instructions themselves instead of the data they are acting upon in a technique known as **binary patching**.

+The 2 first instructions in **AmsiOpenSession** are a **TEST** followed by a conditional jump.
+This specific conditional jump is called jump if equal (JE) and depends on a CPU flag called the zero flag (ZF).

+=> Overwrite the `TEST RDX,RDX` with an `XOR RAX,RAX` instruction, forcing the execution flow to the error branch, which will disable AMSI.

+The replacement has to use up the same amount of memory.
+(3 bytes)

+To resolve the address of AmsiOpenSession, we would typically call **GetModuleHandle** to obtain the base address of `AMSI.DLL`, then call **GetProcAddress**.

+In Windows, all memory is divided into 0x1000-byte pages.
+A memory protection setting is applied to each page, describing the permissions of data on that page.

+Normally, code pages are set to **PAGE_EXECUTE_READ**, or 0x20, i.e., we can read and execute this code, but not write to it.

+Since we want to overwrite three bytes on this page, we must first change the memory protection. => Win32 **VirtualProtect** API.

+The 3rd argument (flNewProtect) dictates the memory protection we want to apply to the page.
+Set this to **PAGE_EXECUTE_READWRITE** (0x40).

+To conserve memory, Windows shares `AMSI.DLL` between processes that use it.
+The new memory protection is set to **PAGE_EXECUTE_WRITECOPY** which is equivalent to PAGE_EXECUTE_READWRITE but it is a private copy used only in the current process.

 ```pwsh
 function LookupFunc {